Andrewodwyer/City-Events-Blog/README.md

   - Discuss earlier

 - 5. Interactive Calendar View
-  - Users can see upcomming events on a specific date
+  - Users can see upcoming events on a specific date
   - Clicking the event title (link) brings the user the event details page
   - Beneficial for users that only want to see events by date that they're available for.